zianke/multi-tenancy-bpm/rest-api/README.md

 * POST: no args </br>
 * rerturn: no return </br>
-* An API to test whether all the steps could be done in the same time.
+* functions: An API to test whether all the steps could be done in the same time.